COPD is Chronic Obstructive Pulmonary Disease – it causes obstructed airflow from the lungs.

 Elder are able to provide live-in care for a range of complex conditions, including COPD.
 Our professional caregivers are able to offer support for complex conditions and care requirements – and our matching service ensures you get matched with a carer who is not only highly qualified but also compliments your own personality.

-From day-to-housekeeping, cooking, cleaning and supporting with personal care our live-in carers are available for around the clock support.
+From day-to-housekeeping, cooking, cleaning and supporting with personal care our live-in carers are available for around the clock support for a wide range of daily tasks.
 For more complex needs, they can support treatment plans and encourage the continuation of medication schedules.

 For those with more complex care needs – associated with the progression of COPD Elder are also able to provide 24-hour care which involves two live-in carers and means there will be someone available 24/7 to assist with various care needs.